 For more information about photometry in astronomy, check the photometric system article on Wikipedia.

 The surface brightess reported below is an indication of the brightness per unit of angular area of IC 631.

 Apparent size of IC 631The following table reports IC 631 apparent angular size.
 The green area displayed on top of the DSS2 image of IC 631 is a visual representation of it.

 The image below is a photograph of IC 631 from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.5x0.5 degrees (30x30 arcmins).

-IC 631 - Elliptical Galaxy is classified as Elliptical (E) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of IC 631 - Elliptical Galaxy in the Hubble de Vaucouleurs sequence.
+IC 631 - Elliptical Galaxy in Sextans is classified as Elliptical (E) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of IC 631 - Elliptical Galaxy in Sextans in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of IC 631

 Celestial coordinates for the J2000 equinox of IC 631 are provided in the following table:

 The simplified sky charts below show the position of IC 631 in the sky.
 The first chart has a field of view of 60° while the second one has a field of view of 10°.